poromechanics/sdee/tdg-second-order-ode.md

 -1<{a_{1}}<1,\qquad{a_{2}}=1
 $${#eq-ch3-110}

-@fig-ch3-11a and @fig-ch3-11b depict the stability region corresponding to Eq. @eq-ch3-109 and Eq. @eq-ch3-110, respectively.
+@fig-ch3-11  and @fig-ch3-11 b depict the stability region corresponding to Eq. @eq-ch3-109 and Eq. @eq-ch3-110, respectively.

 ![Spectral stability region for a $2\times2$ amplification matrix.](figures/ch3-fig-11.svg){#fig-ch3-11 width="100%"}